ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 ﻿# Defining a static index

 To define a new index manually, you need to create an `IndexDefinition` object and pass it to the database.
 Once notified of the new index, the RavenDB server will execute a background indexing task to build the index.
-Once indexing is complete, the index can be queried, and it will be constantly updated when additions or edits will occur.
+Once indexing is started (even before the indexing is completed), the index can be queried, and it will be constantly updated when additions or edits will occur.

 ## The IndexDefinition class